fwiedmann/learning-oauth2/README.md

 1. [Okta prerequisites ](https://github.com/okta/samples-golang/tree/develop/okta-hosted-login#prerequisites)
 2. Set the `Audience` in your OKTA Authorization server to `testing-client` (under <your-okta-url>/admin/oauth2/as)
+3. Create a new scope in your OKTA Authorization server called groups, add a new claim for the access token which maps the user groups into the token.
+4. Create a new Group called `Admin` and assign your user to it.
-2. Create an `.env` file in the root dir of the project with the following variables:
+5. Create an `.env` file in the root dir of the project with the following variables:
     ```env
     OKTA_CLIENT_ID=
     OKTA_CLIENT_SECRET=